 Never force your cat through the cat flap

-It can be frustrating if your cat takes a little while to get the hang on it, but forcing them through can make them afraid of the catflap, which is something we want to avoid!
-The cat flap should initially be associated with treats, and when they get the hang on it, their reward will be either exiting or entering the house.
+It can be frustrating if your cat takes a little while to get the hang of it, but forcing them through can make them afraid of the catflap, which is something we want to avoid!
+The cat flap should initially be associated with treats, and when they get the hang of how to use a cat-flap, their reward will be either exiting or entering the house.

 How do I phase out the litter box?

 If you want to phase out the litter box now you have a cat flap, this needs to be slowly.
 Depending on where the litter box is situated in your house, every day move the litter box closer to the door where the cat flap is.
 For example, if the litter box is in the bathroom, move it a few feet every day, making sure you haven’t moved it too much too soon or your cat will get confused.
 Depending on where it is in the house, it may take a week or so but persevere.